participatoryml/participatoryml.github.io/index.md

 ## Sponsor

 We are grateful to [Open Philanthropy Project](https://www.openphilanthropy.org/) for providing funding assistance for the workshop.
-We plan to use the funding to cover workshop registration fees to participants that need it.
+We plan to use the funding
+    to cover participants' workshop registration fees.